-Daily Blender Exclusive: Chef Michael Schwartz
+Daily Blender Exclusive Interview: Chef Michael Schwartz

-When I first met Miami chef Michael Schwartz, he was busy manning the kitchen during a Cayman Cookout dinner this past January.
+A photo of a white man with glasses and a beard holding a glass of champagne.When I first met Miami chef Michael Schwartz, he was hustling through the kitchen during a Cayman Cookout dinner.
 Knee-deep in the fast-paced hubbub of Chef Dean Max’s restaurant, The Brasserie, Schwartz was calm, cool, and collected as plates flew by on the prep table.
 Snapping away at photos, I had the chance to observe as the affable chef, along with members of his and Max’s kitchen crews, put the finishing touches on each delish dish before passing them off to servers-in-wait.

 Having read many of the glowing write-ups on his Miami restaurant, including kudos from former New York Times critic Frank Bruni, Esquire, Gourmet, and Condé Nast Traveler, I was already intrigued by Schwartz before I met him.
-Delivering uncomplicated, top-quality food since 2007, Michael’s Genuine Food & Drink has attracted rave reviews, propelling the eatery to the top of everyone’s South Beach ‘Must Dine’ list and making Schwartz quite the popular chef.
+Delivering uncomplicated, top-quality food since 2007, Michael’s Genuine Food & Drink has garnered rave reviews, propelling the eatery to the top of everyone’s South Beach ‘Must Dine’ list and making Schwartz quite the popular chef.

 Q: Do you think the James Beard Foundation Awards are a fair representation of the culinary talent out there right now?

 A: Yes.
 The organization has done a great job over the years of attracting the best and brightest.
-The judges are no exception — top notch and rooted in all facets of the industry.
+The judges are no exception — top-notch and rooted in all facets of the industry.
 So no stone is left unturned.
-Of course there’s always going to be the ones that got away, but then again, there’s always next year.
+Of course, there’s always going to be the ones that got away, but then again, there’s always next year.
 It’s that kind of staying power that is the mark of a great chef, anyway, right?

 A: I’ve only met Zach Bell but don’t know him well and haven’t had the opportunity to try Café Boulud yet.
 I’d like to.